Rostov Russia Travel Guide

 The city's origins trace back to the mid-18th century, specifically to 1749, when a customs house was established on the Don River.
 This outpost quickly grew into a fortress named after Saint Demetrius of Rostov, protecting southern Russian borders plus business routes.

 Rostov-on-Don experienced significant upheaval during the Russian Civil War and suffered extensive damage during World War II.
-Despite these challenges, the city rebuilt and re-emerged as a major economic and cultural center at the Soviet and post-Soviet eras.
+Despite these challenges, the city rebuilt and re-emerged as a major economic and cultural center in the Soviet and post-Soviet eras.
 This layered history gives Rostov-on-Don a unique character.

 Establishment of a customthe house of on the Don River.